Hamilton Tigers: Players revolt

 With yet another new head coach (Jimmy Gardner), the Hamilton Tigers roared off to an impressive 10–4–1 start in the 1924–25 NHL season.
 Only halfway through the season, they had more wins than any other season in their NHL history.
 The team slumped somewhat in the second half of the season but still managed to finish first overall with a record of 19 wins, 10 losses, and 1 tie, just ahead of the Toronto St. Patricks.
 It looked like the franchise would have a chance at winning the Stanley Cup for the first time since winning it as the Bulldogs over a decade prior in 1913.

 But it was not to be.
 During the rail travel back to Hamilton after the season's final game, the Tigers' players went to their general manager, Percy Thompson, and demanded $200 pay for the six extra games they played that season or they would not play in the playoffs.
 The NHL had increased the number of games played that year from 24 to 30, but the players didn't receive an increase in pay.
 The Tigers management, stating that the players' contracts stated that the players were under contract from December 1 to March 30, regardless of the number of games, refused to pay the money and passed the issue to the NHL.
 Thus began the first players' strike in NHL history.

-NHL President Frank Calder warned the players that if they sat out the final, they would be suspended and replaced in the final by fourth-place Ottawa.
+NHL president Frank Calder warned the players that if they sat out the final, they would be suspended and replaced in the final by fourth-place Ottawa.
 At the same time, Calder ordered that the players' back-pay be held.
-The impasse continued while second-place Toronto and third-place Montreal played their semi-final, ending with Montreal winning on March 13.
+The impasse continued while second-place Toronto and third-place Montreal played their semifinal, ending with Montreal winning on March 13.
 On March 14, after consulting with Tigers management, Calder declared the Canadiens league champions and fined the Tigers' players $200.
-The Canadiens then went on to play the Victoria Cougars for the Stanley Cup but lost.
+The Canadiens then went on to play the Victoria Cougars for the 1925 Stanley Cup but lost.
 That marked the last time that an NHL team had lost the Stanley Cup to a rival league.